The Pheonix and Patriarchs in Chinese Daoism

 The dragon in China is a mythological creature and has been part of Chinese myth and folklore for a few thousand years.
 During the Han Dynasty, the dragon was chosen by the Emperors as their symbol to show imperial power with the colour gold or yellow becoming the Imperial colour for all Emperors to follow.

-The Chinese dragon differs from the western dragon represented in medieval tales where they are portrayed as angry fire spewing creature that destroys everything in its path.
-In China the dragon is portrayed as an auspicious creature, benevolent and powerful, the bringer of good luck, master of the weather and moving bodies of water such as waterfalls, rivers and oceans, as well as bestowing blessings and good fortune, but whatever you do don’t anger him, if angered their rage can be extremely harmful and can work in reverse.
+The Chinese dragon differs from the Western dragon represented in medieval tales where they are portrayed as an angry fire-spewing creature that destroys everything in their path.
+In China the dragon is portrayed as an auspicious creature, benevolent and powerful, the bringer of good luck, master of the weather and moving bodies of water such as waterfalls, rivers and oceans, as well as bestowing blessings and good fortune, but whatever you don’t anger him if angered their rage can be extremely harmful and can work in reverse.